This article was medically fact-checked by Women’s health expert and Gynaecologist Dr. Alyssa Dweck.

 The Lily Cup range is made of the smoothest medical grade silicone, and comes in different styles and sizes – so you can get the perfect cup for you.

 We’re going to go ahead and say it – the hymen is possibly the most overrated body part.
-In the past it was believed that the hymen was proof of virginity, like a fleshy shield that “breaks” or “pops” after you have sex for the first time.
+In the past, it was believed that the hymen was proof of virginity, like a fleshy shield that “breaks” or “pops” after you have sex for the first time.

-By the time you begin menstruating your hymen generally have holes already, and in many cases is almost gone (see diagram).
+By the time you begin menstruating your hymen generally has holes already, and in many cases is almost gone (see diagram).
 This means that using a cup should have very little effect on your hymen, and in most cases, shouldn’t affect you at all.
 If you think you might have an intact hymen, or if you have any questions or concerns at all, make sure to talk with your doctor before you start using a cup.

 Generally speaking, height and weight have no effect on the size of your vagina.
 Many tall women use small cups and many smaller women use larger cups.
-For teens and virgins, we often recommend smaller cups (like Lily Cup Compact Size A) because cups like this tend to be easier to insert and handle for first timers.
+For teens and virgins, we often recommend smaller cups (like Lily Cup Compact Size A) because cups like this tend to be easier to insert and handle for first-timers.

-Equally important for first time cup users is looking out for a case of the butterflies.
+Equally important for first-time cup users is looking out for a case of the butterflies.
 Anxiety = tense vaginal muscles, and if you’re unsure about using your cup, this could make things a little uncomfortable.
 If you’ve never inserted anything into your vagina these muscles are likely to be a little on the tense side, and worrying about insertion can make them even tenser.

-Invest in a high quality, pH balanced personal moisturizer to help slide your cup in a little more comfortably, and most importantly – relax.
+Invest in a high quality, pH balanced personal moisturizer or lubricant to help slide your cup in a little more comfortably, and most importantly – relax.
 It’s perfectly normal to be a little nervous, but just take a deep breath and get comfy.
 Check out our quick start guide for a more detailed guide on cup insertion, and again – if you have any questions, do speak with your doctor.